httpsterio/httpster.io/src/pages/main.md

 description: 'All blog posts can be found here'
 layout: blog
 permalink: /main/index.html
-subtitle: "This is the main feed of all the content on the site, sorted chronologically."
+subtitle: "Here's all the stuff I've remembered to share"
 type: default
 ---